Branding & Strategy

 Step 5 — Build Your Brand Identity

 Identity includes your logo, colour palette, typography, photography style, and tone of voice.
 Every element should reflect your positioning and connect with your target audience directly.
-To understand why this distinction matters, read our guide on brand identity vs. brand image.
+To understand why this order matters, read our guide on brand identity vs. brand image.

 23% Average revenue increase from consistent brand presentation (Lucidpress)